canalplus/rx-player/doc/Getting_Started/Migration_From_v3/loadVideo_Options.md

 The `manifestUpdateUrl` option has been removed without replacement.

-It was previously used as a non-standard DASH optimization to be able to refresh a DASH MPD (its Manifest document) through an URL containing a shorter version of the full DASH MPD.
+It was previously used as a non-standard DASH optimization to be able to refresh a DASH MPD (its Manifest document) through a URL containing a shorter version of the full DASH MPD.
 As we knew, it was only used at Canal+, though we now use (and we always preferred) more standard solutions both on the packaging-side (use of repeat attributes) and on the RxPlayer-side (usage of WebAssembly, internal optimizations like "unsafeMode").